 Lumbriculus variegatus, or the California Blackworm, is a species of aquatic worm found in shallow ponds, lakes and marshes and has been used extensively as an ecological indicator species.
 At SWIRL, we are pioneering the use of L. variegatus as a laboratory-reared organism for pharmacology research and education.

 In 2021, we published our proof-of-concept study using L. variegatus and integrated this organism into our teaching at Swansea University Medical School for our follow-up paper in 2023.
+We have went on to published findings on the responses of L. variegatus to ethanol in 2024, responses to nicotine and cannabidiol (CBD) in 2025.

 SWIRL focuses on L. variegatus as a novel organism for the study of substances of abuse and is currently working on the following projects: